-Digital Storytelling is an innovative way for patient/public/community research partners to create a short film (less than five minutes) and share their stories and voices from perspectives that are typically less heard.
+Digital Storytelling is an innovative way for patient/public partners to inform research decisions such as: research priorities that mean the most to people with lived experience of the health issue, and research questions that reflect the needs and concerns of caregivers.
+Patient/public partners are brought together to create a short film (less than five minutes) and share their stories and voices from perspectives that are typically less heard.
 Stories can be a combination of recorded narratives with music, images or video footage.
-Additionally, it can be used to help the research team in prioritizing areas that people with lived experience of a health issue(s) feel should be investigated further in the research process.
+The video can help the research team in prioritizing areas that people with lived experience of a health issue(s) feel should be investigated further in the research process.

 Digital Storytelling can be useful for:

-- Creating opportunities for patient/public/community partners to share their stories or ideas around what area of research should be prioritized in the research project.
+- Creating opportunities for patient/public partners to share their stories or ideas around what area of research should be prioritized in the research project.

 - Getting a better understanding of diverse perspectives around research decisions.

-- Allowing for creative ways of self-expression for patient/public/community research partners.
+- Allowing for creative ways of self-expression for patient/public partners.